directus/directus/docs/cloud/glossary.md

 for a production-ready environment.

 **Standard**\
 Standard Projects are created using multi-tenant architecture.
-However, each Standard Project is scoped- one container per Project, with no bleeding into other Projects.
+However, each Standard Project is scoped to one container per Project, with no bleeding into other Projects.
 If your neighbor's Project gets busy, it will not impact your Project.

 **Enterprise**\
 Databases on Enterprise Projects are single-tenant, offering 100% isolation.
 No neighbors.